Elliot17353/Stock-Price-Exploratory-Data-Analysis/README.md

-# Stock-Price-Exploratory-Data-Analysis
+# Stock Price Exploratory Data Analysis (EDA)
 Performed exploratory data analysis on stock price data, including data cleaning, summary statistics, correlation analysis, and visualization using histograms, boxplots, and scatter plots to identify trends, patterns, and relationships.
-# Stock Price Exploratory Data Analysis (EDA)

 ## Project Overview
 This project performs Exploratory Data Analysis (EDA) on a stock price dataset to understand the structure of the data, identify patterns, detect outliers, and analyze relationships between variables such as Open, High, Low, Close, and Volume.